YannisThomas/Dataset_creator/README.md

-# Client Lourd - Dataset Management System
+# Dataset Creator - Dataset Management System

 An MVC architecture application for managing, importing and exporting datasets, with a focus on image annotation datasets.